Flag of Mississippi: Current flag (2020–present)

+In response to the George Floyd protests in 2020, state legislators proposed new flag designs omitting the Confederate flag.

 On June 9, 2020, lawmakers gathered votes and started drafting legislation to change the state flag.
 This was the first substantial action to change the state flag since the 2001 referendum.
 The proposed legislation would adopt Laurin Stennis's design as the new flag of Mississippi.
 With the support of Republican Speaker of the House, Philip Gunn, lawmakers began to court Republican state house members to vote for the resolution.

 Gunn ensured that he would get the resolution passed through a House committee if verbal support from 30 Republicans was secured to go along with the 45 Democratic members of the House.
 An update on June 10 showed that lawmakers believed that they had secured at least 20 Republicans who were in favor of voting for the resolution to change the flag, while 20 more were on the fence.
 The lawmakers' goal was to secure at least 40 Republicans needed to suspend rules to allow a bill to be considered in the session.
 On June 11, Senate Democrats filed a resolution to change the state flag.

 On June 18, 2020, the commissioner of the Southeastern Conference, Greg Sankey, announced the SEC would consider banning championship events in Mississippi until the flag was changed.
 The SEC is the athletic conference for the two largest universities in Mississippi, Ole Miss and Mississippi State.
 The announcement by the conference was followed by support of changing the flag from Chancellor Glenn Boyce of the University of Mississippi (Ole Miss) and President Mark E. Keenum of Mississippi State University.
 The athletic directors of the universities, Keith Carter (Ole Miss) and John Cohen (Mississippi State), also supported changing the flag, along with various coaches from the universities.

 Mural of the state flag on Reed's department store in Tupelo.